-Historical note: what’s most disturbing in the history of all innovation is how unfair history has been to women.
-It’s hard to identify a singular cause but there’s evidence the shift to monotheism changed what had been a more balanced view of power, when there was still respect for male and female powers, into masculine centric cultures (See The Alphabet vs. The Goddess).
+Historical note: a disturbing element of history is its unfairness to women.
+The majority of our most famous inventors and discoverers are men in large part because women were denied even the education and opportunity to make similar achievements.
+It’s hard to identify a singular cause but there’s evidence the shift to monotheism changed what had been a more balanced view of gender power, when there was still respect for male and female roles, into masculine centric cultures (See The Alphabet vs. The Goddess).
 Even by the time of the Western Enlightenment, women were still given few opportunities to study, work in pioneering fields or to receive acclaim for their work.
 It’d be wrong to blame monotheism alone, but its negative influence on opportunities for women is clear.

 The ancient Greeks, who were progressive on many fronts, had few female philosophers and scholars, although there were some.
 Among the better known is Hypatia, but few works from the time survived and it’s hard to know how much influence she had.

 - Marie Curie – First person in history to win two Nobel Prizes (only other person to do it was Linus Pauling).
 She also defined the theory of radioactivity, a discovery she died for.
 Her life story of fleeing Poland for France, helping her family, and charitable works is awe inspiring.
 She discovered two elements and developed the first treatments using radioactive isotopes.

 - Georgia Okeefe The movements of her creative work over a prolific lifetime are comparable to Picasso’s in many ways.
 She was the first woman to have a solo show at The MOMA in NYC (1946).